Coordinate Descent Full Configuration Interaction for Excited States

 where $\varepsilon$ is the pre-defined compression threshold.
 Equation~\eqref{eq:Bupdate} indicates that: for all pre-existing determinants in $B$, the coefficients are updated accurately; while for new determinants, the coefficients are added only if they contain an important update.
 Obviously, the compression limits the growth of nonzeros in $B$, and thus the data storage cost.

 Now we explain the indirect connection to the compression of $C$.
 According to \eqref{eq:detselect}, when a determinant is not in $\supp{B^\itell}$, the corresponding gradient is zero, hence the determinant will not be selected, which in turn limits the growth of nonzeros in $C$.
-Therefore, all compressions are explicitly applied to $B$ only, and then indirectly limit the growth of nonzeros in $C$.
+Therefore, all compressions are explicitly applied to $B$ only, indirectly limiting the growth of nonzeros in $C$.